walterpg/google-drive-sync/docs2/privacy/index.md

 To enhance responsiveness and navigation of content, this site uses JavaScript.
-JavaScript is a programming language that runs programs, or "scripts" in your browser.
+JavaScript is a programming language that runs programs, or "scripts"; in this case, in your web browser.
 The scripts used by this site take advantage of a browser feature called "local storage" or "cache", which allows scripts to maintain the status of your browser session, such as the currently displayed page.
 Local storage exists on your device, much like a cookie.
 The data placed in local storage by this site includes no identifying personal information.
 Browsers may have various features and settings that allow some non-standard control of local storage, including the saving of local storage data to secondary, or persistent storage on your device after the session ends.
-The scripts on this site only require their local storage to exist for as long as you are browsing the site.
+The scripts on this site only require local storage to exist for as long as you are browsing the site.

 Most web browsers offer settings allowing you to opt-out of the use of